Ruks-7/Ruks-7/README.md

-### Hi there 👋, it's Rukwaro, I'm looking to collaborate on web projects.
+### Hi there 👋, I'm looking to collaborate on web projects.
 Also, I'm looking for assistance on learning data science, especially analysis.
 Share some tips😉.

 <!--